Jonathan Seremes

 Jonathan Seremes (born 3 September 2000) is a French triple jumper.

-Career
+Biography

-He was a bronze medalist at the 2018 World Athletics U20 Championships in Tampere, Finland.
+Seremes was a bronze medalist at the 2018 World Athletics U20 Championships in Tampere, Finland.

 Competing for the University of Missouri he won the Southeastern Conference Indoor Championship triple jump title with a distance of 16.97 metres in February 2025.
 He then also won the 2025 NCAA Division I Indoor Track and Field Championships triple jump title in Virginia Beach in March 2025 with a jump of 17.04 metres.